 Did you like this recipe for pumpkin brigadeiro?
 Then save it to Pinterest and share it with a friend who might like it too!

-- 1 tbsp butter, plus some more to grease your hands
+- 1 tablespoon butter, plus some more to grease your hands

 - Granulated sugar